How to Dry Walls After Water Damage (Step-by-Step Guide to Prevent Mold and Structural Damage)

 - Creating evenly spaced ventilation openings

-- Avoiding cutting into plumbing or electrical lines
+- Avoiding cutting into plumbing, electrical lines, outlets, or unknown wall cavities

 How to Dry Drywall After Water Damage

 Drywall absorbs moisture quickly and may retain water inside its core.
-Proper drying techniques help prevent mold growth and preserve structural strength.
+Proper drying techniques help prevent mold growth and preserve structural strength when the drywall has not been contaminated, softened, or damaged beyond saving.

 Position Fans to Maximize Airflow